Developing a local alcohol policy for Kāpiti

-Investigating and developing a local alcohol policy takes a number of steps, and it can take several years to draft a provisional policy.
-The provisional policy then goes through an appeals process, which can extend the time before the policy can be formally adopted.
+Investigating and developing a local alcohol policy requires a number of steps, and it can take several years to draft a provisional policy.
+The provisional policy is subject to an appeals process, which can extend the time before the policy can be formally adopted.

-If Council decides to proceed with a local alcohol policy for Kāpiti we'll consult with the community on a draft version.
-If this happens, we expect that process to begin in the first half of 2022.
+Once this work is complete and if Council decides to proceed with a local alcohol policy for Kāpiti we'll consult with the community on a draft policy.

 We'll be following these phases in this process.
 Note that after research and consultation we may determine an LAP is not required, in which case the final phases will not be needed.